HidayatRivai2020/Kotlin_for_Android/app/src/main/java/com/example/learnkotlin/variables/README.md

 - `toString()` : convert data-type into String
 - `toBoolean()` : convert data-type into Boolean
 - `toChar()` : convert data-type into Char

+## Console Input
+- Use the data from user input in console and assign it into variable
+- `readline()`